dutangc/CASdatasets/man-md/usexpense.md

 # US expense dataset

+## Description

  This dataset is originally from the National Association of Insurance Commissioners and was examined by Frees (2011).
 This dataset contains financial statements based on 2005 annual reports for all the property and casualty insurance companies in United States.
 The annual reports are financial statements that use statutory accounting principles.

 ```r
 data(usexpense)